 Parents are welcome at school any time.
 However, appointments should be made ahead of time if you desire a conference with a particular faculty member.
-All visitors must check in at the main office.
+All visitors must check in at the receptionist area utilizing our security system.

 Phone Use